 The phrase paints a vivid picture: imagining someone's heart, typically hidden and protected, being worn externally, like a garment.
 This person doesn't hide their emotions behind a mask of composure or stoicism.
-They let them flow freely, expressing joy, sorrow, anger, or love with little restraint.
+Because of that, they let them flow freely, expressing joy, sorrow, anger, or love with little restraint.
 But what does it really mean to wear your heart on your sleeve, where did this expression originate, and what are the implications of living life with such emotional transparency?
 Let’s delve deeper into the nuances of this fascinating idiom.

 Main Subheading